Predictable Relative Forward Performance Processes: Multi-Agent and Mean Field Games for Portfolio Management: Numerical analysis of MFE

 The proposition below formulates the covariance structure of the stocks traded by different agents in the group. \begin{proposition} For any two agents of the population group in MFG, without generality we assume that they are the $i$th agent and the $j$th agent respectively, the covariance between the returns of their specialized stocks is given by

 \end{proposition}

-Note that when there is no such common noise affecting the transition probability of each risky asset, i.e., their correlation equals zero, we have $p_t^{(i),0}p_t^{(j),0}=p_t^{(i),1}p_t^{(j),1}=(p_t)^2$, and the expression of covariance in (\ref{Formula:Cov}) is indeed zero as expected.
+Note that when there is no such non-traded stochastic factor affecting the transition probability of each risky asset, i.e., their correlation equals zero, we have $p_{(i),t}^0p_{(j),t}^0=p_{(i),t}^1p_{(j),t}^1=(p_t)^2$, and the expression of covariance in (\ref{Formula:Cov}) is indeed zero as expected.

-It can be inferred from (\ref{Formula:Cov}) that the distribution of ${\rm{cov}}_t^{\psi}$ depends on the distribution of $p_t^{(i),0}$ and $p_t^{(j),0}$, which are i.i.d. random variables according to $p_t^{0}$.
-With the aim of more explicitly comparing and investigating the investment strategies among different population groups, we consider in our problem setup homogeneous agents for each single network, i.e., $p_t^{(i),0}=p_t^{0}$ and $p_t^{(i),1}=p_t^{1}$ are now $\mathcal{F}_{t-1}^{RC}$-measurable.
+It can be inferred from (\ref{Formula:Cov}) that the distribution of ${\rm{cov}}_t^{\psi}$ depends on the distribution of $p_{(i),t}^0$ and $p_{(j),t}^0$, which are i.i.d. random variables according to $p_t^{0}$.
+With the aim of more explicitly comparing and investigating the investment strategies among different population groups, we consider in our problem setup homogeneous agents for each single network, i.e., $p_{(i),t}^0=p_t^{0}$ and $p_{(i),t}^1=p_t^{1}$ are now $\mathcal{F}_{t-1}^{RC}$-measurable.
 Then the stock returns of any two agents from a fixed network have a fixed correlation, and the degree to which any two stocks considered in a MFG move in the same direction can be measured by a single number so that we are able to vary the covariance structure through the whole network.

 By Proposition \ref{Prop:Covariance}, the covariance can be expressed as a function of all the model parameters.
 In the following analysis, we vary one of them, namely, $p_t^{1}$, while keeping the unconditional probability unchanged by adjusting $p_t^{0}$ accordingly.
 This variation allows us to trace out the dependence structure, first between two stocks and then in the MFG in general.
-To elaborate further, $p_t^{1}$ can be set by starting from the value of $p_t$, which corresponds to a scenario where the common noise contains no information and every stock is uncorrelated.
+To elaborate further, $p_t^{1}$ can be set by starting from the value of $p_t$, which corresponds to a scenario where the non-traded stochastic factor contains no information and every stock is uncorrelated.
 Subsequently, we increase the value of $p_t^{1}$ until it approaches the limiting value $1$, representing a setup where all stocks are perfectly correlated.

 We limit our analysis on a numerical example comparing five distinct scenarios characterized by varying values of $p_t^{1}$.
 Specifically, we set $p_t^{1}$ at $0.9, 0.85, 0.8, 0.75, 0.7$.
 We then proceed to plot and investigate the sensitivity of the MFE concerning the dependence structure among all agents.
 As illustrated in Figure \ref{fig5}, we observe a noteworthy pattern: When the competing agents exhibit higher levels of correlation, the rate at which a given agent's MFE increases with respect to the population competition weight accelerates.